Learning and Teaching the University of Northampton Way

 These pages offer a more detailed explanation of what a programme or module that uses ABL looks like in practice.
 You will find appropriate C@N-DO Workshops to support you in your redevelopment work and in exploring possible learning and teaching practices.
-The videos will give you an overview of learning and teaching at Northampton, a clearer understanding of what is meant by contact time in an active blended learning environment, and two case studies from members of staff who have made the shift in practice to blended learning – warts and all!

 You can now also download the report of a research study on Student Engagement with ABL.